News & Insights

 To make an LPA, you need to have capacity at the time you make it.
 That means that you understand the implications of what you are doing.

 If there is no LPA, and you become unable to make decisions on your own behalf, then it may mean that your family have to make a formal application for authority to do so.
 If they are given permission, they would become your ‘deputy’.
-This process is much more complicated and expensive than putting an LPA in place.
+This process is much more complicated and expensive than putting an Power of Attorney in place.

 Different Types Of LPA

 A commercial LPA – mentioned above – will generally be restricted only to your business affairs.
-You can have different attorneys for a commercial LPA and a general LPA.
+You can have different attorneys for a commercial Lasting Power of Attorney and a general LPA.

 How Do I Make An LPA?

 To make an LPA you complete the forms, pay a fee, and register the LPA with the Office of the Public Guardian.
-The forms are fairly complicated, and about 12,000 are rejected every year because of mistakes.
+The forms are fairly complicated and approximately 12,000 to 20,000 are rejected every year because of mistakes.
 Many people instruct a lawyer to prepare the forms and ensure that they are valid.

 The health and welfare LPA cannot be used unless and until you lose capacity.
 If you never lose capacity, it can never be used.
 The property and financial affairs LPA can be used while you still have capacity, although this does not mean that you lose the right to manage your own affairs.